officiallysingh/spring-boot-starter-spark/README.md

 ```

 #### Hive Catalog
 Configure Hive Catalog as follows.
+Catalog name is also set to `hive` but it can be any name you want.
 ```yaml
 spark:
   sql: